-Gross profit, which represents revenues less direct costs, was \$43.2 million for the first quarter of 2013 compared to \$38.2 million for the first quarter of 2012.
-The increase in gross profit was primarily due to the growth in money transfer transactions and other services such as mobile top-up, check cashing, bill payment and money order transactions.
-Gross margin was 52.1% for the first quarter of 2013 compared to 53.5% for the first quarter a of 2012; this decrease was primarily due to a shift in transaction mix to U.S. locations, which earn lower revenues and gross profit per transaction than non-U.S. locations.
+Gross profit, which represents revenues less direct costs, was \$48.4 million for the second quarter and \$91.6 million for the first half of 2013 compared to \$41.0 million for the second quarter and \$79.3 million for the first half of 2012.
+These increases in gross profit were primarily due to the growth in money transfer transactions and other services such as mobile top-up, check cashing, bill payment and money order transactions.
+Gross margin was 52% for both the second quarter and first half of 2013 compared to 53% in the same periods of 2012.
+The decrease was primarily due to a shift in the percentage of transactions processed to U.S. locations, which earn lower revenues and gross profit per transaction than non-U.S. locations.